inertia186/calvin/_posts/2018-12-17-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to Calvin!"
+title:  "Welcome to Martin Studio!"
 date:   2018-12-17 11:09:53 -0800
 categories: jekyll update
 ---

-This is Calvin, the Steem Documentation Repository.
+This is Martin Studio.

 ---